 Most of the time when I feel lonely I have been doing things that I know are bad for my mental health.
 Sitting around my house, eating junk food, not exercising and watching TV are all bad for my mental health and make me feel crappy.
 I know when I do these activities I am more likely to feel lonely.
 Identify what triggers your loneliness and what combats it.
 Make a plan to start eliminating some of the things that make you feel crappy and add more of the things that make you feel joyful.
 Make it your mission to spend time doing things that make you feel good every day.
 When I take care of my physical and mental health it is much easier to have a positive attitude about any challenges I face.
 Make doing enjoyable things a priority and when you’re feeling lonely decide it is your mission to find joy in the present moment.

 If you’ve been telling yourself a lot of negative stories it is imperative that you start listening to positivity.
-Find a podcast that inspires you or listen to some self-help books on audiobooks.
+Find a podcast that inspires you or listen to some self-help books on audiobooks or some podcasts.
 You need to start putting positive messages into your brain to help you turn off the negativity.
 If you keep telling yourself over and over again that you’re lonely and unhappy you will be lonely and unhappy.
 Putting positive messages in your ears gives you something else to focus on instead of thinking about how much you dislike your situation.
 A lot of your mood is determined by what you choose to focus on and the thoughts you let into your brain.
 Decide to make a commitment to consuming more positive content to help you change your thoughts to become more positive.
 I am naturally a pretty negative person so I know how hard it is to stop having negative thoughts and focusing on what makes you unhappy.
 However, I also know what a huge difference becoming mindful of my thoughts has made in my life.
 One of the major factors that helped me change my thought process is consuming a TON of personal development podcasts and audiobooks.
 I listen to positive content for hours every day and it has had a huge impact on how I view struggle.

 Enjoy Your Own Company